ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/getting-started.markdown

 ![Figure 1: RavenDB console.](images\console.png)

 You can read all about 'settings.json' in the [Configuration Section]().
-For now we'll stick to the basics, these are the default initial settings:
+These are the default initial settings:

     {
         "ServerUrl": "http://127.0.0.1:0",